reven404/mbox/README.md

-# mdriver - Universal File Sync and Mount Driver for tusd
+# mbox - Universal File Sync and Mount Driver for tusd

 A Golang-based universal file synchronization and mounting driver that provides seamless integration with tusd servers across different operating systems.